You have probably heard that aspirin prevents

 Women aged 55-79 to reduce the risk of

 The American Heart Association (AHA) recommends aspirin therapy for people who are considered to be at high risk of having a heart attack.
-A person is high risk if they have conditions such as established heart disease, peripheral arterial disease, abdominal aortic aneurysm, chronic renal disease, or diabetes.
+A person is high risk if they have conditions such as established heart disease, peripheral artery disease, abdominal aortic aneurysm, chronic renal disease, or diabetes.
 People may also be at high risk they have high blood pressure, high cholesterol, or smoke.
+Your doctor will assess your risk.
+These factors are combined to assess your chance of a cardiovascular event.
+You may be requested to take aspirin if your combined risk is more than 10% within 10 years.

 Heart disease is more common in people age 65 years or older, especially men.
 The risk is higher in people of African American, Mexican American, Native American, Native Hawaiian, and Asian American descent.